- Academic Offering

-The Landscape Architecture Master degree at Polytechnic University of Puerto Rico provides a cutting-edge career opportunity, considered of vanguard in the construction field worldwide.
-PUPR offers two graduate curricula leading to the Master of Landscape Architecture (MLA), both of which require thesis work.
-Persons from all academic backgrounds (Bachelor’s) can join the Master’s degree (first professional) as a career change opportunity.
-The MLA degree is accredited by the Landscape Architectural Accreditation Board (LAAB).
-Individuals who already hold a Bachelor’s degree in Landscape Architecture (first professional) or Architecture can pursue the post professional Master’s degree.Self Evaluation Report for the Master of Landscape Architecture Degree
+The Landscape Architecture Master degree at Polytechnic University of Puerto Rico provides a cutting-edge career opportunity, which is being considered one of the leading professions in the construction field worldwide.
+PUPR offers a graduate curriculum leading to the Master of Landscape Architecture (MLA), which requires thesis work.
+The MLA degree is accredited by the Landscape Architectural Board (LAAB).
+Individuals who hold an accredited Bachelor’s degree in Architecture or a pre-professional undergraduate degree in Landscape Architecture or Architecture may pursue this Master’s degree with Advanced Placement.

-The program strives to imbue students with social, ecological, and global responsibilities, empowering them with professional skills essential for inquiry, critical thinking, competent and creative engagement, and leadership through outstanding scholarship.
+The program aims to challenge students with social, ecological, and global responsibilities, empowering them with profesional skills essential for inquiries, critical thinking, competent and creative engagement, and leadership through outstanding scholarship.

 The graduate program intends to develop in the newly formed Landscape Architects, competence in areas of a social, environmental and aesthetic nature.
 We strive to encourage students to gain: an understanding of how individuals and groups respond to and affect their built and un-built environment; an awareness of the principles and theories that deal with environmental context, and the landscape architect’s responsibility with respect to global environmental issues; and, an understanding of ways in which different forms are successful or unsuccessful in satisfying programmatic, technical, accessibility and contextual objectives in a design proposal.

 Students completing the LA degree will be able to acquire knowledge and skills in the:

 • Assessment of past and contemporary landscape architecture forms, in light of theoretical tenets in order to be able to inform future changes.